 Your doctor will do a physical exam.
-He or she will ask you questions about your medical history.
+They will ask you questions about your medical history.
 Tell your doctor if you take aspirin, ibuprofen, or naproxen frequently.
 Your doctor will look for stomach bloating.
-He or she will listen to sounds in your stomach with a stethoscope.
+They will listen to sounds in your stomach with a stethoscope.
 Your doctor will tap your stomach to check for pain.

 Can peptic ulcer disease be prevented or avoided?

-Stress and spicy foods do not cause ulcers.
+Stress and spicy foods don’t cause ulcers.
 However, they can make them worse.
 Smoking and alcohol can cause a peptic ulcer.
-Men should limit alcohol to 2 drinks per day.
+Men should limit alcohol to no more than 2 drinks per day.
 Women should have no more than 1 drink per day.
 Talk to your doctor if you take aspirin, ibuprofen, or naproxen regularly.